 Robert Kane teaches business at Newton North High School.
 He holds a B.S. in Business Management from the University of Scranton, a Master’s in Exercise, Leisure, and Sport from Kent State University, and a Post Baccalaureate in Business Education from Kent State University.

-Jennifer Price is Superintendent of North Andover Public Schools.
-She was the former principal of Newton North High School.
+Jennifer Price is Head of School at Buckingham Browne & Nichols (BB&N) in Cambridge, MA.
+She was former Superintendent of North Andover Public Schools and former principal of Newton North High School.
 She holds a doctorate from Harvard University's Graduate School of Education and a B.A. from Princeton University.